 If a patient can’t exercise, he or she is given an injection of medication that simulates the cardiac response to strenuous activity.
-For safety, this type of test is often performed in a hospital.
+For safety, this type of test is often administered in a hospital.

 More extensive EKGs, as well as limited studies that use only three or five leads, are only occasionally ordered.

 Benefits of an EKG

-Compared to other types of testing done to evaluate heart function, an EKG has several clear benefits.
+Compared to other types of testing administered to evaluate heart function, an EKG has several clear benefits.
 The EKG is quick and highly diagnostic, it’s noninvasive, painless and convenient, flexible and cost-effective, and it’s easy to perform.

 Quick and Highly Diagnostic

 An EKG doesn’t tell a doctor everything about the heart, but when compared to other tests used to diagnose a heart attack, it’s speedy.

 Blood tests used to measure cardiac enzymes can take hours to complete, and they suggest only that the heart may have sustained muscle damage.
 An echocardiogram, an ultrasound used to visualize the heart muscle, takes up to an hour.
 An EKG is done in minutes, and it can diagnose a heart attack on the spot.

 An electrocardiograph measures electrical activity in the heart using only electrodes attached to the skin.
 No medication or anesthesia is administered.